Molecular-Nanophotonics/Building-pip-Packages/README.md

 ## Uploading the Distribution Packages

-The first thing we’ll need is an account on PyPI.
-Test PyPI is a separate instance of the package index intended for testing and experimentation.
-If you want to make your package publicly accessible you can upload it on PyPi.
-So, first of all, register yourself on PyPi: https://pypi.org/account/register/.

-You might use the Molecular Nanophotonics accout: <br>
+If you want to make your package publicly accessible you need to upload it on PyPI.
+The credentials for the Molecular Nanophotonics account are: <br>

 Username: `molecular-nanophotonics` <br>
 Password: `default password + mona`